magnus-larsson/ml-spring-http-client-crac-error-demo/README.md

 		at java.base/jdk.internal.crac.mirror.Core.checkpointRestoreInternal(Core.java:299)
 ```

-To avoid these errors, remove the following calls to the RestTemplate and RestClient in tests.bash:
+To avoid these errors, remove the following calls to the RestTemplate and RestClient endpoints in `tests.bash`:

 ```
 curl localhost:8080/usingRestTemplate
 curl localhost:8080/usingRestClient
 ```